MuthuramanK007/Learings/rmi/README.md

 	(which can be present in the same machine or remote machine).

 	To create implement this,
 	1) Create the remote interface by extending Remote interface.
-		Every methods inside that remote interface must throw remote exception.
+(Adder) Every methods inside that remote interface must throw remote exception.
-	2) Create the class that implements the remote interface and extends the UnicastRemoteObject Implement all the methods from interface
+	2) Create the class that implements the remote interface and extends the UnicastRemoteObject (AdderRemote) Implement all the methods from interface
-	3) Create the Server application create the new imlpemented_remote object use Naming.rebind() to give the new name to the object by passing the name and object itself.
+	3) Create the Server application (Myserver) create the new imlpemented_remote object use Naming.rebind() to give the new name to the object by passing the name and object itself.
-	4) Create the client application create the get the object from server by using Naming.lookup() and pass in the name, and cast into the remote interface type. then you can access all the remote object methods from the client side.
+	4) Create the client application (Myclient) create the get the object from server by using Naming.lookup() and pass in the name, and cast into the remote interface type. then you can access all the remote object methods from the client side.

 	5)Create Stub object of the implemented_remote class rmic Implemented_remote_className
+		rmic (AdderRemote)

 	6) start the rmiregistry
 		execute rmiregistry <port_number>
+			(rmiregistry 5000)

-	7) start the server application java ServerClassName
+	7) start the server application java ServerClassName java (Myserver)
-	8) start the Client application java ClientClassName
+	8) start the Client application java ClientClassName java (Myclient)